AriyanBe/Text_processor_NLP/README.md

 Tokenization — breaking text into individual words.

-Normalization — cleaning text data in any other way:
+Normalization — cleaning text data in any other way.

 Stemming is a blunt axe to chop off word prefixes and suffixes.